 The Washington State Department of Ecology, Washington Department of Fish & Wildlife, the Suquamish Tribe and Kitsap County are partnering in this project to help restore tidal processes in the Harper Estuary.
 The decision has been made to keep Olympiad Drive open for thoroughfare.
 Kitsap County has begun design of a large bridge to span the estuary.

-For a detailed timeline of combined Phase I (WDFW) and Phase II (Kitsap County) milestone table, Click Here.
+Detailed timeline of Phase I and Phase II

 For up-to-date information about the project and meeting notifications, subscribe to email or text notifications by clicking the link below.